In this pool care guide, you're going to learn how to lower the alkalinity in your pool (FAST).

 Lowering your pool’s alkalinity levels is sometimes a slow process.

 You will also want to make sure to test your pH and chlorine levels after a few days so that you can balance them all as needed.
+Use pool test strips and other testing equipment to get accurate readings.

 How do you lower alkalinity without affecting the pool’s pH level?